logzio/logz-docs/_source/user-guide/accounts/unified_filters.md

 ##### Open your Metrics account

 Navigate to your **Metrics** account.
-Click the **Filters** button located at the header, and click on **Add a filter**.
+Next, click the **Filters** button located at the header, and click on **Add a filter**.

 <video autoplay loop>
   <source src="https://dytvr9ot2sszz.cloudfront.net/logz-docs/Infrastructure-monitoring/unified-filters-menu.mp4" type="video/mp4" />
   </video>

-##### Select the Unified Variable
+##### Select the Unified variable

 Select the field you want to use in your filter.
-The drop-down list includes all of your existing [Unified Variables](), and once chosen, you'll be able to review the variables included in the field.
+The drop-down list includes all of your existing [Unified variables](https://docs.logz.io/user-guide/accounts/unified_variables.html), and once chosen, you'll be able to review the fields included in it.

 ![Unified Filters variables list](https://dytvr9ot2sszz.cloudfront.net/logz-docs/Infrastructure-monitoring/uf-fields.png)